gsobell/goma/README.md

 ```
 You can use goma with any board GUI that supports `GTP` For example, with [Sabaki](https://github.com/SabakiHQ/Sabaki), go to preferences -> engines -> add engine, and place `/{path to goma}/goma.py` in the path field.

+There is also the `asciiboard()` function, uncommented by default, that provides an ascii terminal interface similar to GnuGo's `--mode ascii`.

 ## Features

 ### Current